J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 ### Jonas Gann

 ### Christian Teutsch
+At the beginning of the project I did some investigations how to parse the PubMed data and found the biopython package as a suitable tool.
+We made an early decision to employ a RAG architecture for our QA system.
+Prior to our introduction to Pinecone in the fourth assignment, Saif and I familiarized ourselves with Opensearch.
+We implemented a k-NN index mapping, which I later integrated into our final solution (openSearchEndpoint.py) as an alternative to the Pinecone endpoint.
+Additionally, I implemented pre-processing in the Opensearch folder.
+I also made some modifications to the RAG, such as pre-prompting and including metadata like the retrieval score.
+Saif and I conducted the experiments together, and I analyzed the results.

 ### Saif Mandour
 Data Proprocessing and Data Storage went hand in hand when implementing a vector database.
 Before deciding to use pinecone as the main vector space I took a look at hosting and maintaining an opensearch instance for the crawled pubmed data.
 I looked mainly into how to index the abstracts with sources and how to implement the a knn for document retrieval.
 After that was implemented on pineconde I decided to help looking for the LLM that will suit our problem.
 After deciding to use BioMistral I looked how to have a document reference with a website link for the user to be able to view the source first hand.